 This is a basic pose, yet how far you can bend depends on your flexibility.
 Know your limit and work your body to bend to wherever your body feels comfortable.

-4. Marichi Pose (Marichyasana): Marichi Pose often also called Sage's Pose stretches the hips, hamstrings and shoulders.
+Marichi Pose often also called Sage’s Pose stretches the hips, hamstrings, and shoulders.

 It benefits your digestive system.
-Use of a band is helpful if your hands can't meet in the back.
+The use of a band is helpful if your hands can’t meet in the back.

 This pose helps alleviate knee, back, shoulder, and neck pain and provides mental and emotional relief when done with an open mind.
 It also relaxes your spine which relieves tension and calms the mind.